ZK Dispute Game

 Severity: High

-A violation would allow invalid output roots to be finalized on L1, enabling theft of funds from the bridge.
+A violation would allow invalid super roots to be finalized on L1 and bridge funds to be stolen.

 iZKG-003: Bond Safety via DelayedWETH